shazm12/gamers_arena.io/README.md

-This is a E-Commerce website for buying gaming products and accessories and also users are allowed to make custom pcs too.
+This is a E-Commerce website for buying gaming products and accessories and also users are allowed to make Custom PCs too.

 Contributors-

 Shamik Bera

 Yash Raj